-Mothers Day Brings Special Awareness To Mothers Once A Year.
+Mothers Day Honors Mothers Once A Year.

+Yet, mothers deserve much more.
 Why?
 Because they practice the most amazing profession in the world that has very unique and demanding requirements that are difficult to learn and master and are too often overlooked.

-Motherhood Is The Most Important Profession In The World.
+Motherhood Is The Most Important Profession

 Mothers control the development and growth of almost all children in the world, who eventually mature into adults.
 Mothers are entrusted, and are almost totally responsible for the health, care, training, morals, security, emotional strengths, attitudes, social understanding discipline, and learning success of their children.

 The relationships children and even adults have with their mothers shape who they become as adults.
 The results of the efforts of mothers are universal, extremely powerful, everlasting, and extremely important to every person on the globe.

 Motherhood Is A Difficult And Diverse Profession.

+Mothers must be masters of many roles.
 Mothers are required to possess the knowledge, practice the skills, and perform the duties of so many different life functions.
 It would be impossible to list them all.
 Here are but a few.

 I know of no colleges or schools that trains or teaches mothers.
 Other professions like attorneys, medical doctors, and dentists, must attend anywhere from six-to-ten years of additional education after high school to be qualified to begin their profession.

+Motherhood is a non-income producing profession.
 Mothers rarely, if ever, receive monetary income from their motherhood efforts.
-Mothers are rarely paid to change diapers, prepare meals, train their children, etc. In the past, their husbands, who were expected to generate enough income to support mothers.
+Mothers are rarely paid to change diapers, prepare meals, train their children, etc. In the past, husbands were expected to generate enough income to support mothers.

 Motherhood Also Has Some Unusual Characteristics